Purdue-CS193/homework-0-Mikah-Kainen/index.md

 ```

-Imma just keep this stuff down here for future reference.
+ Imma just keep this stuff here for future reference:

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.